What is Sales Enablement?

 Sales enablement can realise and maximise sales

 Far too often we think of sales enablement as smoothing the way to gain new customers.
-But sales enablement goes beyond the first-time hit of a fresh deal to look at ways the true lifetime value of each customer can be reached.
+But it goes beyond the first-time hit of a fresh deal to look at ways the true lifetime value of each customer can be reached.

 Again, this can be achieved not just by sales but by marketing, customer service, product development, service expansion and so on.

 There are many paths to sales enablement and these will never be exactly the same for each organisation.